 Willamette HDL (WHDL) delivers services and products that allow language-based hardware design projects to be more successful.
 Founded in 1993, WHDL has an extensive offering of technology training for SystemVerilog, SystemC, Verilog and VHDL.
 The company has trained over 5,000 students for hundreds of companies.
-Following an increased demand for functional hardware verification courses, Hardent introduced WHDL training materials to its training portfolio in 2013.
-Some of the course subjects offered include: SystemVerilog for Verification, OVM to UVM Transition, Open Verification Methodology (OVM) and Advanced Universal Verification Methodology (UVM).
+Following an increased demand for functional verification courses, Hardent introduced WHDL training materials to its training portfolio in 2013.
+Some of the verification courses offered include: SystemVerilog for Verification, Introduction to Universal Verification Methodology (UVM), and Advanced Universal Verification Methodology (UVM).

-VESA is an international non-profit corporation led by a board of directors, which represents a voting membership of more than 200 corporate members worldwide including Apple, Google, Microsoft, Fujitsu, Samsung, and Qualcomm.
+VESA is an international non-profit corporation led by a board of directors, which represents a voting membership of more than 200 corporate members worldwide.
 VESA supports and sets industry-wide interface standards for the PC, workstation, and consumer electronics industries.
 VESA also provides a forum to develop, promote and support open standards for the display industry.
-Hardent became a member of VESA in September 2013 and was one of the founding members of the VESA DSC Task Group.
-In April 2014, Hardent released the first VESA-compliant DSC video decoder IP on the market, assisting consumer electronics and video equipment manufacturers in the development of SoC, ASIC and ASSP display technology compliant with the latest VESA DSC standard.
+Hardent became a member of VESA in 2013 and was one of the founding members of the VESA DSC Task Group.
+Hardent’s video compression IP portfolio supports several VESA standards including VESA Display Stream Compression (DSC), VDC-M, and DSC with Forward Error Correction (FEC) for DisplayPort 1.4a.

+Hardent joined the HDMI Forum in August 2016.
 The HDMI Forum guides the future direction of HDMI technology by developing new versions of the HDMI Specification and fostering broader global adoption and interoperability.
-Membership of the HDMI Forum offers a unique opportunity to take a leadership role in the evolution of the HDMI Specification.
-Hardent joined the HDMI Forum in August 2016.
+Membership of the HDMI Forum offers a unique opportunity to take a leadership role in the evolution of the HDMI specification.
+In 2018, Hardent announced IP support for two key new features of the HDMI 2.1 specification: VESA DSC 1.2a and Forward Error Correction (FEC).